How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 Did your diet change? / What do eat in a day?

 One of my other goals for 2023 was to cook more at home and do less takeout which nicely compliments my fitness journey.
-I don’t really limit what I eat but I try to have more protein, lean meats, good carbs, soups and salads.
+I don’t really limit what I eat but I try to have more protein, lean meats, good carbs, soups, and salads.
 Our bodies need different things and what may work for me, may not work for you.

 Favorite running attire?

-OMG anything lululemon!
-Seriously, it’s probably one of the biggest reasons I work out – because of lululemon!
+OMG anything Lululemon!
+Seriously, it’s probably one of the biggest reasons I work out – because of Lululemon!
 I just love their things and I find my workouts more enjoyable as silly as it sounds!
-Their things make me look better and make my work out also better!
+Their things make me look better and make my workout also better!
 Some of my favorite items for spring and summer are:

 During winter months, I used this running jacket, which I highly recommend!